i386x/pubdocs/C/proj.md

 * each source file is first [preprocessed](prep.md) and then compiled
 * compiled files can be further passed to linker which produces executable, static, or shared library from them
+  * when an executable is run, the control is passed to the function `main`, which serves as the entry point of the C program

 ## Translation Unit